Darryl O'Young: Sportscars

 At the end of 2009, Darryl was invited for his first ARCA Stock Car Test on the Daytona International Speedway.
 He completed a successful test for Starbeast Motorsport while sharing a car that day with ex-Formula 1 driver, Narain Karthikeyan.

 In 2010, Darryl made his first out of six appearances at the 24 hours of Daytona in his career, driving a Porsche GT3 Cup for Vancouver-based, Bullet Racing owned by Steve Paquette.
 The driver line-up included Ross Bentley, Sean McIntosh, and ex-Porsche factory driver Kees Nierop.
 They ran as high as 3rd place in class and 14th overall near the 13th hour mark of the race, but an incident during the night after an off track excursion by one of the drivers ended all hopes of race victory for the team.
 They completed the race 20th overall and 13th in the GT class.

 On 6 February 2011 O'Young drove for Audi Sport Team Joest in the 2011 Bathurst 12 Hour held at the Mount Panorama Circuit in Bathurst, Australia.
-Driving an Audi R8 LMS GT3, O'Young, along with Marc Basseng and Christopher Mies led home team mates Mark Eddy, Craig Lowndes and Warren Luff in a 1-2 finish.
+Driving an Audi R8 LMS GT3, O'Young, along with Marc Basseng and Christopher Mies led home teammates Mark Eddy, Craig Lowndes and Warren Luff in a 1-2 finish.
 The winning margin only 0.7141 at the end of 12 hours or racing on the 6.213 km mountain circuit.
 It was his first of two Bathurst 12 Hour outright victories.

 On 26 February 2012, O'Young drove a Phoenix Racing Audi R8 LMS to victory in the 2012 Armor All Bathurst 12 Hour held at the Mount Panorama Circuit in Bathurst, Australia.